jentery/mdia200v3/index.md

 *Content Warnings*: I'll include content warnings for materials, including primary sources, before I share or screen them in class.

-*Recordings*: I do not plan to record our class sessions; however, you are welcome to record audio of class for private study and note-taking.
+*Recordings*: I do not plan to record our class sessions; however, you are welcome to record audio for private access, study, and note-taking.

 *Brightspace*: I'll use the course Brightspace to: